pmneo/ts-importer/README.md

 > tsimporter.removeFileExtensions - File Extensions to remove. default is `'.d.ts,.ts,.tsx'`

+> tsimporter.lowImportance - If true, the code completion items will be sorted back to the build in completion items. default is false

 ----

 ## Changelog

+### 1.2.4
+- New Param `lowImportance`

 ### 1.2.3
 - BUGFIX: Support of filenames including dots